 - Are equipped to make an informed decision

-We should ask patients what matters to them, gather information from paramedics, carers and family and ensure that this information stays with them throughout their hospital journey.
+We should ask patients what matters to them, gather information from paramedics, carers and family and ensure that this information is documented clearly and that it stays with them throughout their hospital journey.

 Ultimately, everyone involved (especially the patient and their family) should be able to answer four key questions: